kcijezie/react-search-store/README.md

-# ReactJS, GraphQL, ExpressJS, NodeJS with ES6 Module Unit testing and Karma Integration testing seed
+# ReactJS, GraphQL, ExpressJS, NodeJS with Mocha Unit testing

 Great seed for ReactJS/GraphQL projects with heavy focus on unit and integration testing.